greg0ire/git_template/README.md

 dependencies when appropriate.
 Additionally, it checks composer.json for validity on pre-commit.
 It assumes Composer is [globally installed][1].

+You must tell it whether you wish it to run Composer, or if you would rather it to notify you when you need to do it:

+    git config hooks.composer.onChange just_warn

+If the latter case, you must configure a notifier.
+Available notifiers for the moment are `echo` and `notify-send`.
+So to use `notify-send`, which is pretty cool, you need to do this :

+    git config hooks.notification.notifier notify-send

 Enable it :

     git config --add hooks.enabled-plugins php/composer